 As can be seen from the nutrient profile and the eight benefits, wild Alaskan sockeye salmon is one of the best foods you can eat.

 It provides an abundance of essential nutrients, exerts anti-inflammatory effects on the body, and helps reduce risk/severity of chronic disease.

 I would say farmed salmon is distinctly second best.

 However, if you are not getting enough omega-3 in your diet, then the available research suggests it is likely better than no fatty fish.

-To sum up, if you can afford and source wild Alaskan salmon — it should be the first choice.
+To sum up; if wild Alaskan salmon is available and you can afford it, it should be the first choice.